asdfjkl/neural_network_chess/README.md

 # About

-During COVID, I worked a lot from home and saved approximately 1.5 hours of commuting time.
-I decided to use that time to do something useful and wrote a book about computer chess.
+During COVID, I worked a lot from home and saved approximately 1.5 hours of commuting time each day.
+I decided to use that time to do something useful (?) and wrote a book about computer chess.
 In the end I decided to release the book for free.

 # Profits